 Whichever methods you choose, it's critical to read and understand the material first, and then go back and record.

-See the other tab for the pros and cons of notetaking and highlighting.
+See below for the pros and cons of notetaking and highlighting.

 See our resources for help with note taking.